 Duke has a world famous Lung Transplant Program, and we routinely consider patients with progressive ILD for transplant if appropriate.
 Duke is well qualified to offer state-of-the-art, comprehensive care to patients with severe ILD.

 Scientists at Duke are striving to improve our understanding of the molecular mechanisms leading to ILD.
-Currently, Duke is collaborating on research to investigate the genetic basis of IPF.
 The ILD Clinic at Duke is participating in several multi-center clinical trials to test new and promising medications for treatment of IPF.

 Each week, new ILD cases are presented.
 Clinical data, radiographic images and biopsy specimens (when available) are reviewed by a team of pulmonologists, radiologists, and pathologists with specific expertise in the field of ILD.
 The goal of this conference is to improve diagnostic accuracy through an interactive and dynamic approach.
 Treatment and management plans are also discussed.